cloudfoundry-incubator/kubecf/doc/multi-cluster.md

 }
 ```

-Run `generate-minions-values.sh` on the host with kubectl connected to the control plane cluster.
+Run `generate-minions-values.sh` on the host with kubectl targeting to the control plane cluster.

 ```
 $ bash generate-minions-values.sh -o test-minions-values.yaml -t test